Classic French Onion Soup Recipe

 Classic French Onions soup isn’t hard to make, but it does require patience when you’re cooking, or caramelizing the onions on the stovetop.

 First, use a mandolin or a super sharp knife and thinly slice the onions into thin strips about 1/8″ inch strips.
-Set the thin onions aside and melt butter in a large stockpot or Dutch oven on low to medium-low heat.
+Set the thin onions aside and melt butter and oil in a large stockpot or Dutch oven on low to medium-low heat.

 Carmelized onions in stockpot.

-Add thinly sliced onions and sugar; cover and cook on medium low heat, stirring frequently using a wooden spoon, for about 40 minutes, or until the sliced onions turn a nice golden brown.
+Add thinly sliced onions and sugar; cover and cook on medium low heat, stirring frequently using a wooden spoon, for about 20 minutes, or until the sliced onions turn a nice golden brown.
 Stir onions frequently to prevent burning and scrape up any browned bits from the stockpot.

 Once the onions are a nice brown color, sprinkle in the flour and combine well.
 The purpose of the flour is to absorb some of the residue from the melted butter so your Classic French onion soup isn’t oily, but silky smooth.

-Taste for seasonings; add salt and pepper to your preference
+Finally, add vinegar off heat; taste for seasonings; add salt and pepper to your preference

 Once the onion soup is done, it’s time to assemble it.
 Use ovenproof ramekins for best results.